svaksha/yaksha/README.md

 To try out these program scripts & dotfiles, fork this repository, review the code, and remove the things you don’t require.
 Test them before use and most importantly, read the __License & Disclaimer__ : No warranty and/or guarantee for any particular use, express or implied and you agree to use these [automation daimons][yaksha] at your own risk and liability!

 ## System Dependencies
-At the outset, your Debian machine should have the following core tools installed : _Git and Python_.
+At the outset, your Linux (Debian/Ubuntu) machine should have the following core tools installed : _Git and Python_.
 Github offers HTTPS and SSH as transfer protocols or the repo can be downloaded as a [zip-file][download] (latest 'master' branch). __Tip__: You should have uploaded your `ssh` key to github and have `git` installed locally before issuing the `git` commands on the terminal.

 + For SSH protocol use the URL `ssh://git@github.com:svaksha/yaksha.git` via the clone command:
 ```